Immediate response training for communities that ride.

 Action sports happen far from the people trained to help.

 A skate park on a Saturday afternoon.
 A backcountry climbing zone two switchbacks past cell coverage.
 A bike park with one ranger and forty riders.
 These are the places we love.
-They are also places where the nearest paramedic can be twenty, forty, ninety minutes away.
+They are also places where the nearest emergency services can be twenty, forty, ninety minutes away.

-The first responder is whoever is closest.
+The immediate responder is whoever is closest.
 A friend, a coach, a stranger walking by.
-Whether that person knows how to manage a spinal injury, stop arterial bleeding, or recognize a concussion is the difference between a close call and a tragedy.
+Whether that person knows how to manage a spinal injury, control bleeding, or recognize a concussion is the difference between a close call and a tragedy.

 Action sports communities are tight, capable, and skill-rich.
 What is missing is access to the medical training that turns capability into competence under pressure.
 That is the gap we close.